 Perfectly linear relationship

-Sufficiently linear relationship with a slight scatters caused by noise
+A sufficiently linear relationship with a slight scatters caused by noise

 Low values indicate a weak relation (when the excitation spectrum has gaps at certain frequencies), values close to 1 show a representative measurement.

 That means when the transfer function shows a peak, but the coherence is low (red circles in the picture below), it must not necessarily be a real resonance.
-Maybe the measurement has to be repeated (with different hammer tip), or you can additionally look for the MIF parameter.
+Maybe the measurement has to be repeated (with different hammer tips), or you can additionally look for the MIF parameter.

-Coherence is a Vector channel, and therefore displayed with a 2D graph instrument.
+Coherence is a Vector channel and therefore displayed with a 2D graph instrument.

-The coherence is calculated separately for each point (e.g. Coherence_3Z/1Z, Coherence_4Z/1Z, …).
+The coherence is calculated separately for each point (e.g. Coherence_3Z/1Z, Coherence_4Z/1Z).

 In the case of no averaging, coherence is always equal to 1.
-In the case of averaging and samples GAB influenced by noise, deviations in the phase angles cause that the resulting magnitude |GAB| is lower than it would be without presence of noise (see the picture below).
-Presence of non-linearity has similar influence.
+In the case of averaging and samples, GAB influenced by noise, deviations in the phase angles cause that the resulting magnitude |GAB| is lower than it would be without the presence of noise (see the picture below).
+The presence of non-linearity has a similar influence.